christsven/H.E.A.T/ruleset/H.E.A.T.md

 ##### Introduction

-Modern vehicles are equopped with smoke grenade laumchers to quickly provide cover in case of an emergency situation.
+Modern vehicles are equipped with smoke grenade laumchers to quickly provide cover in case of an emergency situation.
 They are forward facing and enable maneuvering and retreat if necessary.